 And here, I explain what more advanced writers have to gain from the program:

-Really, finally focusing on reading, writing, and exploring the depths of your inner wisdom and confidence.
-Learning how to write your best prose ever.
+Focus on reading, writing, and exploring the depths of your inner wisdom and confidence.
+Learn how to write your best prose ever.

 This is what happens during The Story Intensive.

-Posting your assignments on deadline in your classroom will help keep you on track; your teacher and small group of classmates will help motivate you, encourage you, and provide constructive feedback, as well as offer suggestions on how to get past your inner critic, move forward when you’re stuck, gain confidence, and find inspiration.
+Posting your assignments on deadline keeps you on track; your teacher and classmates will motivate you, encourage you, and provide constructive feedback, as well as offer suggestions on how to get past your inner critic, move forward when you’re stuck, gain confidence, and find inspiration.